jvfe/project_panglaodb/manuscript.md

 Data from PanglaoDB will be acquired through their [web interface](https://panglaodb.se/index.html) and [metadata database dump repository](https://github.com/oscar-franzen/PanglaoDB).

-All data used will be handled with commonly used Python data science packages, such as Pandas[@doi:10.5281/zenodo.3630805], Seaborn[@doi:10.5281/zenodo.12710] and Jupyter[@doi:10.1109/MCSE.2007.53].
+All data used will be handled with commonly used Python data science packages, such as Pandas[@doi:10.5281/zenodo.3630805], Seaborn[@doi:10.5281/zenodo.3767070] and Jupyter[@doi:10.1109/MCSE.2007.53].

 ### Reconciliation

-The data from PanglaoDB will be matched to Wikidata items using the [reconciler](https://github.com/jvfe/reconciler) Python package, which is itself a wrapper around the well known [OpenRefine](https://openrefine.org/) reconciliation service, as well as manual intersections of both data sources.
+The metadata from PanglaoDB on cell types, genes, tissues (including germ layers) and organs will be matched to Wikidata items using the [reconciler](https://pypi.org/project/reconciler/) Python package, which is itself a wrapper around the well known [OpenRefine](https://openrefine.org/) reconciliation service, as well as manual intersections of both data sources.
-Data from the reconciliation service will be considered a match if the service returns a value of "match" equals to "True" or if the actual labels are semantically similar, which can be assessed either manually or using automated sequence similarity approaches, such as Levenshtein distance and word2vec.
+Data from the reconciliation service will be considered a match if the service returns a value of "match" equals to "True".

 ### Item quality assessment